tfresource/tfresource-website/topics/Autonomous_vehicles_Modeling_frameworks.md

 Using Microscopic Models for CAV Simulations
 --------------------------------------
 PTV’s Vissim and Caliper’s TransModeler both provide flexibility in the representation of basic driver behaviors and vehicle types in their latest software versions that allow the user to build CAV operating characteristics into the vehicle fleet.
-As previously referenced in the Jacksonville synopsis, key traffic flow parameters impacted by CAV include:
+Key traffic flow parameters impacted by CAV include:

  - Acceleration/deceleration
  - Car following headways